keptn/keptn.github.io/CONTRIBUTING.md

      This pull request is still a work in progress Draft pull requests cannot be merged.
      ```
-   - When the PR is ready to be reviewed, approved, and merged, click the "Ready to review" box next to remove the "Draft" status.
+   - When the PR is ready to be reviewed, approved, and merged, click the "Ready to review" button to remove the "Draft" status.
+Then, if you added "WIP" or "Draft" to the PR title, remove it now.

 7. Your PR should be reviewed within a few days.
 Watch for any comments that may be added by reviewers and implement or respond to the recommended changes as soon as possible.